Create a safety case¶

 A safety case is a document intended for human readers that compiles and

-presents the evidence of the safety (or un-safety) of a system for a particular
+presents the evidence of the safety (or un-safety) of a single AI system for a particular

 use case and context.
 Safety cases are modeled by